No Frills Credit Cards

 What is a no frills credit card?

-As its name suggests, a no frills credit card is a basic credit card offering a low interest rate or $0 annual fee, but with little or no additional features.
-The following types of no frills credit cards are commonly available:
+A no frills credit card is a basic credit card that typically offers a $0 annual fee, low rate or small credit limit, with few or no additional features.

 Low interest rate credit cards